GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 This tutorial will help you get started deploying a Phoenix app to App Engine.
 You will create a new Phoenix application, and learn how to configure, deploy, and update it.
-The application will also demonstrate how to connect to a PostgreSQL database running on Google Cloud SQL.
+The application will also demonstrate how to connect to a PostgreSQL database running on Cloud SQL.

 This tutorial requires Elixir 1.5 and Phoenix 1.4 or later.
 It assumes you are already familiar with basic Phoenix web development.
 It also requires the PostgreSQL database to be installed on your local development workstation.

-This tutorial was updated in Dec 2018 to cover Phoenix 1.4, Distillery 2.0, and connecting Ecto to a Google Cloud SQL database.
+This tutorial was updated in Dec 2018 to cover Phoenix 1.4, Distillery 2.0, and connecting Ecto to a Cloud SQL database.

 ## Before you begin